apache/cordova-docs/markdown/phonegap/accelerometer/accelerometer.watchAcceleration.markdown

 accelerometer.watchAcceleration
 -----------
 Gets the device's current accelerometer data at a regular interval.
 Each time the `Acceleration` is retrieved, the `successCallback` callback function is executed.
+Essentially, `navigator.accelerometer.getCurrentAcceleration` called on an interval.

 Returns a watch ID that references the accelerometer watch interval.
 The watch ID can be used with `accelerometer.clearWatch` to stop watching the accelerometer.